-Rep. Diaz-Balart Becomes 1st Member Of Congress To Announce Positive COVID-19 Test
+2 Members Of Congress Test Positive For COVID-19, Others Quarantine After Contact

-Rep. Mario Diaz-Balart says he has tested positive for COVID-19, becoming the first member of Congress to announce he has contracted the novel coronavirus.
+Reps.
+Mario Diaz-Balart and Ben McAdams each said Wednesday evening that they have tested positive for COVID-19.
+They are the first two members of Congress to announce positive tests for the novel coronavirus.

-Diaz-Balart, 58, voted on the House floor as recently as early Saturday morning, when lawmakers passed a coronavirus relief package.
+Diaz-Balart, 58, and McAdams, 45, both voted on the House floor as recently as early Saturday morning, when lawmakers passed a coronavirus relief package.

+After the lawmakers' announcements, Rep. Steve Scalise, the No. 2 Republican in the House, said he is self-quarantining because he had an extended meeting with Rep. Mario Diaz-Balart late last week.
+Scalise says he is not experiencing symptoms and will continue to work remotely on Congress' coronavirus response.
+He says he decided to self-quarantine based on guidance from the Attending Physician of the Congress.
+His full statement is below.

+Rep. Drew Ferguson also said he is self-quarantining after Congress' attending physician informed him he came into contact with a member of Congress who has tested positive for Covid-19, but did not specify who.

 Diaz-Balart, a Republican who represents Florida's 25th Congressional District, which includes Miami-Dade County, said in a statement that on Saturday evening he developed symptoms, including a fever and a headache.